Fiamē Naomi Mataʻafa: 2021 Samoan general election

-During the 2021 general election held on 9 April 2021, Fiamē Naomi Mataʻafa was re-elected to her Lotofaga seat unopposed.
+During the 2021 general election held on 9 April 2021, Mataʻafa was re-elected to her Lotofaga seat unopposed.
 Preliminary results from the general election indicated that FAST had secured 23 seats, HRPP 24 and Tautua Samoa and an Independent both winning one seat.
 An accounting error was detected in the Vaimauga No. 2 constituency, which had incorrectly displayed the Tautua Samoa candidate leading ahead of the HRPP candidate.
 This subsequently showed the results for FAST and the HRPP tied with 25 seats each, and first term Independent MP Tuala Iosefo Ponifasio holding the balance of power.
 Official results still showed FAST and the HRPP tied.